Saudi Aid Eases Pressure On Forex Reserves: PM Imran

-Islamabad, Oct 24 (PTI) Prime Minister Imran Khan said Wednesday that Saudi Arabia's USD 6 billion assistance package has eased pressure on Pakistan's foreign exchange reserves and exuded confidence that the country will emerge stronger and more prosperous in the coming years.
+Prime Minister Imran Khan has said that Saudi Arabia's USD 6 billion assistance package has eased pressure on Pakistan's depleting foreign exchange reserves and the time is not far when the country would be offering loans to the others instead of borrowing.

-Khan addressed the nation to share the details of his efforts to bring cash-strapped Pakistan out of financial difficulties.
+Khan addressed the nation on Wednesday to share the details of his efforts to bring cash-strapped Pakistan out of financial difficulties.

 The Prime Minister also said that the government was in contact with two other friendly countries for more financial assistance.